lanec-unifesspa/etoh-withdrawal/catalase/README.md

 Datasets include analytic validation assays, as well as experimental data on brains and head kidneys.

 Includes the following files:
-* datapackage.json Frictionless Data Specification for the data file
+* datapackage.json - Frictionless Data Specification for the data file
-* teste.csv Data file
+* teste.csv - Data file
-* etoh-withdrawal-catalase-notebook.Rmd R Markdown file with code for reproducible statistical analysis and figures
+* etoh-withdrawal-catalase-notebook.Rmd - R Markdown file with code for reproducible statistical analysis and figures
+* etoh-withdrawal-catalase-notebook.md - The same, but as a GitHub Document